4 Ways to Soundproof a Door That Really Work

 Before you start on this soundproofing project, find another do-it-yourselfer to help hold the material in place—the flexible foam mat is about as heavy as lead.

-With the door shut, remove it from the hinges.
+- With the door shut, remove it from the hinges.
 Push a flat-head screwdriver into the bottom of the hinge (aimed at the end of the pin), and tap the tool with a hammer.
 This should cause the pin to pop up so that you can pull it out.
 After you repeat this process on all of the hinges, use the door knob to help wiggle it free and lay it on a drop cloth–covered work surface.

-- If the door opens outward (away from you) and you are covering the surface facing you, you will need to subtract a sliver of space at the top, sides, and bottom of the door.
+- Measure the length and width of the door.
+Then, make note of the location (how high and how far in from the side) of the doorknob and any additional locks.
+Your measurements should allow for which way the door open: If the door opens inward (toward you) and you plan to cover the surface facing you, measurements of the door itself should be adequate.
+If the door opens outward (away from you) and you are covering the surface facing you, you will need to subtract a sliver of space at the top, sides, and bottom of the door.
 These areas where the door “meets” the door frame should not be covered with MLV, or else it will not close properly.
 In this scenario, it’s best to close the door and measure the amount that is exposed.

-Place the roll of MLV on a flat surface and transfer your door measurements to the material, including the precise space and location of door knob and lock(s).
+- Place the roll of MLV on a flat surface and transfer your door measurements to the material, including the precise space and location of door knob and lock(s).
 Considering how pricey as this material can be, heed the old adage, “Measure twice and cut once.”

-Using the door measurements as a guide, cut the material with a sturdy utility knife.
+- Using the door measurements as a guide, cut the material with a sturdy utility knife.
 (Doing so on top of scrap wood would be wise to protect your floor or work surface.)
 Cut away the material that will cover the doorknob and locks.

-Clean the door surface of any dirt using a dampened cloth, and allow to dry.
+- Clean the door surface of any dirt using a dampened cloth, and allow to dry.

-Apply the construction adhesive to the side of the door panel where you’ll mount MLV.
+- Apply the construction adhesive to the side of the door panel where you’ll mount MLV.

 As noise can seep in through the tiniest places, you’ll want to seal any cracks around the door jamb, casing, and trim.
 If you pinpoint any cracks, holes, or deteriorated caulking material in a visual inspection of the entire doorframe, grab that caulk gun and load it up with a fresh tube.
 (Don’t forget to snip off its tip before you start!)